irregularchat/Counter_Malign_Information_Training/README.md

 # Move all converted PDF files with 'Handout' prefix to the current directory
 find .. -type f -iname 'Handout*.pdf' -exec mv {} ./ \;

-# Copy the course schedule markdown file to the current directory
+# Copy the course schedule markdown file to the current directory in the language of the course
-cp ../../3-Design/2-Counter_Malign_Information-Schedule.md ./
+cp ../../3-Design/2-*-Counter_Malign_Information-Schedule.md ./

-# Copy the course syllabus markdown file to the current directory
+# Copy the course syllabus markdown file to the current directory in the language of the course
-cp ../Course_Syllabus-Counter_Malign_Information.md ./
+cp ../*-LE-Syllabus-Counter_Malign_Information.md ./

 # Change to the current directory (no operation needed, already in current directory)
 cd ./